podlove/metalove/README.md

 ## Basic Usage

-Defines a hierarchy of structs.
+Use the main Metalove module to trigger scraping of the urls you like.
+The use the hierarchy of structs/modules to access them.

 A `Metalove.Podcast` can reference many `Metalove.PodcastFeed`s which in turn have `Metalove.Episode`s with `Metalove.Enclosure`s.
 Once scraped, `PodcastFeed`s and their `Episode`s can be fetched using their corresponding `get_…` functions.

 ```elixir
 iex> feed_or_website_url = "forschergeist.de"